JacekMoryto/testing-project-no.-3/README.md

 Automation testing using Cypress as part of current learning.

-Partially covering some of the most important areas from the business point of view of E-commerce web application.
+The scripts are partially covering testing functionalities of the most important areas and scenarios from the business point of view of E-commerce web application.

 1. Sign-Up form
 2. Login form